Holocaust Museum LA: History

-Instagram Post Controversy
+Instagram post controversy

-In September 2025, Holocaust Museum LA posted on their Instagram account a post that says "'Never again' can’t only mean never again for Jews (...)
+In September 2025, Holocaust Museum LA posted on their Instagram account a post that says "'Never again' can’t only mean never again for Jews ...
 Jews were raised to say 'Never Again.'
 That means never again.
-For anyone. (...)
+For anyone. ...
 Jews must not let the trauma of our past silence our conscience.
 Standing with humanity does not betray our people.
 It honors them."
-While the post doesn't mentions nor alludes any wars or conflicts in general, many interpreted as a indirect statement from the museum towards the humanitarian crisis in the Gaza Strip.
+While the post does not mention nor alludes to any specific wars or conflicts, many interpreted it as an indirect statement from the museum towards the humanitarian crisis in the Gaza Strip.
 Following criticism from pro-Israel users, the museum deleted the post and later posted an apology post that stated that the deleted post was part of a pre-planned social media campaign intended to "promote inclusivity and community" and wasn't their intent to make statements about "the ongoing situation in the Middle East".
 The move was criticized by social media users, with some accusing the museum of betraying the memory of the Holocaust, and one unnamed donor threatened to withdraw donations.